lmarinl1/HPC-Project-DNA/README.md

 ## Tasks

 Miguel : PCAM Design , Parallel version
-Jose : PCAM Design,
+Jose : PCAM Design, Serial version
-Jorge : Serial Program, Parallel Version, Project description
+Jorge : Serial version, Parallel version, Project description

 ## Project description
 The Main focus of the project is to receive whole genome sequence of DNA that can come from a bacteria, virus or human, and count the number of proteins in the sequence, to do this the DNA must be transcripted to mRNA and translated to protein, so we can finally make the count.